State and Local Policy Database

 Mode Shift Targets

-New Haven does not have a mode shift target in place for the transportation sector.
+The City of New Haven does not have a codified mode share target.

 Progress Achieved Toward Mode Shift Targets